FabianHildebrandt/made-fabianhildebrandt/README.md

 python ./project/data-analysis.py
 ```

 5. Adjust the [configuration](./project/config.yaml) to do your own experiments.
+Please note, that you need to adjust the range of the map plots in the data analysis (s. [here](./project/data-analysis.py#L220)) to show other continents.

 # License
 The visualizations and reports are free and open-source under the CC-BY License.